radareorg/radare2/CONTRIBUTING.md

 git pull radareorg master
 ```

-You may need to add the `-f` flag to force the fetch if it is rejected.
+You may need to add the `-f` flag to force the pull if it is rejected.
 If you
-have made commits to your local `master` branch (not recommended!) this may
+have made commits to your local `master` branch (not recommended!), this may
 overwrite them.

 If there are new commits to master, you will see the list of changed files.
 If